apache/kudu/java/README.md

 $ mvn package -DskipTests

-The client jar will can then be found at kudu-client/target.
+The client jar can then be found at kudu-client/target.

 Running the Tests
 ------------------------------------------------------------